joshholmes/iotlabs/labdocs/blinky.md

 # Blinky

-In this first lab, we're going to connect to the device with Johnny-Five and start sending the device commands.
+In this lab, we're going to connect to the device with Johnny-Five and start sending the device commands.

 ## Setting up your NPM prerequisites